Application Process for Retail Intermediaries

 The Central Bank will acknowledge receipt of an application for authorisation submitted by the applicant within 3 working days of receipt.

-In the event of the applicant failing to respond to a request from the Central Bank for further and/or subsequent information, after 20 working days the application may not be considered further by the Central Bank.
+In the event of the applicant failing to respond to a request from the Central Bank for additional information within 20 working days, the Central Bank will follow the dormancy process, as set out in Stage 3 above.

 Regulatory Service Standards

-As set out in Appendix A of the Regulatory Service Standards Performance report which relates to Service Standard Exceptions, the Service Standards targets set out do not apply in certain cases, including but not limited to cases where:
+As set out in Appendix A of the Regulatory Service Standards Performance Report, which relates to Service Standard Exceptions, the Service Standards set out do not apply in certain cases, including, but not limited to, cases where:

 - Responses are pending from third parties